Download checklist: FAW-New-Dog-List

 - you have all the ‘bits and pieces’ you need (including food)

-Ensure that there is nowhere your dog can get out of the property
+- there is nowhere that the dog can get out of the property.

 Newly-adopted dogs are often curious, scared, or bewildered and may try to leave the property/run away*; it is during the first few days that this risk is greatest, and they can get lost or injured.
 Look at your property from a dog’s eye view to spot possible weak spots – this includes anything leaning against a wall that your dog could use to climb over.